FindMySchool LogoFindMySchool

 Reading is positioned as an explicit priority rather than an assumption, with structured support for pupils who need to catch up, and an expectation that reading is part of learning across subjects.
 The strongest version of this approach is when pupils read frequently, discuss texts confidently, and build vocabulary systematically.
 For pupils who arrive with weaker literacy, the implications are significant, since curriculum access in secondary school is often limited by reading fluency rather than ability.

-A note for parents who focus on the EBacc: the school’s curriculum breadth is described as wide, but EBacc uptake has historically been below government ambition, even if it is reportedly increasing.
+A note for parents who focus on the EBacc: the school’s curriculum breadth is described as wide, and 63.6% of pupils were entered for the EBacc in the current dataset.
 In practice, that means families may want to ask how languages and humanities are positioned at Key Stage 4, and how option guidance balances aspiration with pupil fit.

 Quality of Education